altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 A case where people were helping other's out of cars, only to be taken over by another group.
 They had used phones, and had written on signs - strange symbols.
 And another where two groups fought and merged.
-The whole processes reminded him of growing mold in a petri dish~ ~But they hadn't been actually hurting one another physically, there was no need that words became so powerful~ "K::But they weren't using guns. just words..."
+The whole processes reminded him of growing mold in a petri dish.
+But they hadn't been actually hurting one another physically, there was no need that words became so powerful~ "K::But they weren't using guns. just words..."
 "M::Words that would turn you into a mindless soulless automaton for some control freak."
 "K::Yeah, but what can we do, against billions?"